Frequently Asked Questions

 The Senior Exit Exam is offered in numerous morning, afternoon and Saturday test sessions throughout each semester.
 Dates and times for the exam are listed under the Senior Exit Exam Schedule.
 The schedule is posted at the conclusion of the previous semester.
 These sessions will be the ONLY dates offered so please plan ahead.
 Our office does not schedule individual appointments for testing.

-The number of participants for each session is limited due to the size of the classroom used and the number of computers available.
+The number of participants for each session is limited due to the size of the room used and the number of computers available.
 A session will close once the maximum number of students allowed is reached.
 To sign up for an available session, please click on the Registration page.
 Unfamiliar with the location of the classrooms being used for testing?
 Click to view Clarksville Campus Map or location information for the Austin Peay Center at Fort Campbell.

 There are no fees charged to students to take this exam.